May we sense our intrinsic belonging.

 In earning my Bachelor of Arts from Boston University in philosophy and political science, I realized the importance of reducing social, political and cultural barriers that interfere with our ability to live lives of dignity and meaning.
 This inspired me to pursue a Master’s degree in Social Work with a concentration in human development and interpersonal practice from the University of Washington; it was there that I also participated in the Training in Interdisciplinary Collaboration and Core Leadership programs and was certified in Human Services Management.
 I continued to bring more dimension to this calling through multifaceted studies in coaching, including graduating from the ICF-accredited Seattle Coach’s Professional Coach Training.

-I began my contemplative journey as a child when I discovered how the natural world gifted me with greater understanding and sense of belonging.
+I began my contemplative journey as a child when I discovered how the natural world gifted me with greater understanding and a deeper sense of belonging.
 I embarked upon a formal meditation practice in the vipassana (insight) tradition as a young adult.
 Realizing I wanted to infuse contemplative practices into my work, I pursued formal education and mentorship.
 I became certified through the International Mindfulness Teachers Association and am an accredited Mindfulness Teacher through the Mindfulness Training Institute, where I also served as a mentor.
-I graduated from Awake in the Wild Teacher Training, an apprenticeship program with dharma teacher Mark Coleman, focused on bringing contemplative practices into natural environments.
+I graduated from Awake in the Wild Teacher Training, an apprenticeship program with dharma teacher Mark Coleman, focused on bringing contemplative practices into natural environments, and later served as a mentor for this program.
 Additionally, my participation in programs such as One Earth Sangha’s Eco Sattva program has further assisted me in supporting people to meet our increasing climate crisis with caring presence.
+I am currently mentoring with former monk Caverly Morgan in nonduality, collective practice and Zen meditation.

 Ashley Dahl, MSW, CMT-P / Contemplative Guide, Coach and Educator